Long-serving Saudi oil minister Ahmed Zaki Yamani dies at 90 - WTMJ

 In 1975, Yamani found himself twice at major moments in history.
 He stood just outside the room when a nephew of King Faisal assassinated the monarch in March.

-In December, Yamani found himself among those taken hostage at OPEC headquarters in Vienna, an attack that killed three people and saw 11 seized.
+In December, Yamani found himself among those taken hostage at OPEC headquarters in Vienna, an attack that killed three people and saw 11 OPEC ministers and dozens of others seized.
 The attack ended up seeing all the pro-Palestinian militants and those held hostage released.

 Afterward, Yamani described Carlos, a Venezuelan whose real name is Ilich Ramírez Sánchez, as a “ruthless terrorist who operates with cold-blooded, surgical precision.”
 From that moment on, Yamani traveled with an entourage of bodyguards everywhere he went.